-Shortly after my husband Ross and I were married, we moved to Arizona, bought our first home, and settled in.
-I resumed my Art studies at Arizona State University, and, in the sculpture shop, discovered an obsession with metal working and foundry casting.
-After receiving my BFA, I pursued a Master's Degree at the University of Arizona and for the next 3 years divided my time, my life, between Tucson during the week and our home in Mesa on the weekends.
-The first year was really tough: living in an apartment again, being away from home and my support system, and feeling completely out of place.
+After receiving my Bachelors degree, my wish was to remain at ASU, pursue an MFA, and continue my work in metal casting.
+Instead, I was encouraged to explore new adventures elsewhere, and grow to find a new familiar, so that is what I did.
+For the next 3 years I divided my life between the University of Arizona in Tucson and our home in Mesa, AZ.
+The first year of graduate school was tough: living in an apartment again, being away from home, my husband, my dogs, my friends, and feeling completely out of place.
 What was I doing here?
-I started experimenting with new materials, but hadn't really created my voice yet.
-So, I continued working with the familiar--cast metal-- focusing on large, singular forms-- no doubt a response to the isolation I felt.
+I started experimenting with new materials, but hadn't really found my voice yet.
+So, I continued working with cast metal, focusing on large, singular forms-- no doubt a response to the isolation I felt.
 One weekend at home, Ross asked me to sew a button on his shirt.
-As I started stitching, I became intrigued by this everyday object, and the irony of me using it.
+As I began to stitch, I became intrigued by the beauty of this everyday object and the irony of me using it.
 The sewing needle: a curious, simplistic tool, that in it's reflective material is always present.
 It has the capacity to mend, pierce, support, and when threaded leave evidence of a journey.
 I began to see the needle as a figure, as myself navigating my way.
-Upon returning to my grad studio, I set out to create a self portrait.
+With newfound passion, I returned to my grad studio and set out to create a self portrait.
 I designed and constructed a life size figure out of Styrofoam, wax, and twine, then cast it in bronze.
-The result is one of my favorite works.
-Needle 5' 9" symbolizes a defining moment in my growth as an artist, and as a woman.
-It represents personal strength, perseverance, and for me, the non traditional.
+The result, Needle 5' 9", symbolizes a defining moment in my growth as an artist, and as a woman.
+It represents personal strength, perseverance, and for me, celebrates the non-traditional.

 With fingers weary and worn, With eyelids heavy and red, A woman sat in unwomanly rags, Plying her needle and thread.